 Who We Are

-Success Mentors program goals respond to Ohio Department of Education’s Five Community Connectors core principles using best practices.
+Success Mentors is a career readiness afterschool program for middle school students in the Toledo, OH area.
+Our program goals respond to Ohio Department of Education’s Five Community Connectors core principles using best practices.

 Success Mentors is designed to help middle school students:

 - Learn to set goals and monitor progress that lead to success in education and employment.

 - Develop positive character traits needed for success in education and employment.

 - Solve problems and make decisions that lead to success in education and employment.